| jwma's Architecture - Model Element | |

 A set of interfaces, exposing only accessor methods (following the JavaBeans

-nomenclature; i.e. get
+nomenclature; i.e. get and is instance operations

 whenever suitable), defines the contract between the view designer and the model.